pyodide/auditwheel-emscripten/README.md

 │ --help          Show this message and exit.                                                                                         │
 ╰─────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╯
 ╭─ Commands ──────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╮
-│ copy      Copy shared libraries to the wheel directory.
-Similar to repair but does not modify the needed section of WASM module.    │
-│ exports   Show exports of a wheel or a shared library file.                                                                         │
+│ copy      [Deprecated] Copy shared libraries to the wheel directory.
+Works same as repair.
+Use repair instead.          │ │ exports   Show exports of a wheel or a shared library file.                                                                         │
 │ imports   Show imports of a wheel or a shared library file.                                                                         │
-│ repair    [Experimental] Repair a wheel file: copy shared libraries to the wheel directory and modify the path in the wheel file.   │
-│ show      Show shared library dependencies of a wheel or a shared library file.                                                     │
+│ repair    Repair a wheel file: copy shared libraries to the wheel directory.   │ │ show      Show shared library dependencies of a wheel or a shared library file.                                                     │
 ╰─────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╯
 ```